-Run scripts using CLI
+Run scripts locally

 To run a DevWeb script from the command line, you can define an execution mode command line argument, single or load, with the relevant flags.
 (If the command does not include the execution mode, single mode is used by default.)